Native Mac capture tool, public beta open

 What exactly does “one-time payment” mean?

-Why not a subscription?
+Is it a subscription?

 Does anything leave my Mac?